 Pictures of staff above, studios right, and artwork above were collected from Pinterest.
 If they belong to you, let me know via e-mail response on the home page and I'll give you photo credit.

 In the late 1960s, the station began to swing its format to what was called "underground rock" or "progressive rock."
 In an effort to appeal to those, particularly male members of the audience, who were not fans of the top 40 formats of KIRL and KXOK, KSHE chose an album-oriented format in which artists who were virtually unknown were featured.
 The format was guided by Ron Elz, who was one of at least several people who played the KXOK franchise jock "Johnny Rabbitt.
-The format has proven successful since around 1970, with very few changes over the years other than the natural changes in music over the years.
+The format has proven successful since around 1970, with very few changes, other than the natural changes in music over the years.

 Pick out a survey by clicking on it, then double click to enlarge, from there just advance by using the arrows